nobrien97/PolygenicSLiMBook/README.md

-# PolygenicSLiMBook
+# Polygenic SLiM: Tutorials and Templates
-A collection of tutorials and templates for SLiM to be used to study polygenic adaptation.
+A collection of tutorials and templates for SLiM.
+Hopefully useful for those wishing to study polygenic adaptation.